czarpino/php-crockford32/README.md

 A simple and faithful implementation of Douglas Crockford's Base32 encoding in PHP as specified in https://www.crockford.com/base32.html.
 Supports encoding and decoding of up to 60-bit integers.

 ## Usage
 Encode and decode integers from 0 up to `1152921504606846975`(largest 60-bit).
-Since Crockford32 processes 5 bits at a time, the full 60-65-bit range is not fully supported in a 64-bit system.
+The full 60-65-bit range is not fully supported in a 64-bit system.
 The same applies to 30-35-bit range on a 32-bit system.

 ```php
 use Czarpino\PhpCrockford32\CrockfordBase32;